tmalsburg/PsychlingDatasets/README.md

 **Who can contribute:**  Anyone can contribute their own data sets or add information about other people’s data sets if they are publicly available.
 Publicly available means that there is a link, the data was published with the author’s consent, and there is a publication that describes the data.

 **How to contribute:** Click [here](https://github.com/tmalsburg/PsychlingDatasets/edit/master/README.md) to edit this page.
 Editing requires that you have a Github account.
 [Markdown](https://guides.github.com/features/mastering-markdown/) is used for formatting.
-Before submitting your changes (“Propose file change”), write a short summary of what you did.
+Before submitting your changes, write a short summary of what you did.

 **Structure of this document:** We’ll start with a simple list of data sets and will evolve this into something more organized as the list grows.
 However, for each entry please provide at least the following information: